grosser/gettext_i18n_rails/README.markdown

 which ignores some commonly untranslated columns (id,type,xxx_count,...).
 It is recommended to use individual ignores, e.g. ignore whole tables, to do that copy/manipulate the rake task.

-Error messages are translated through Rails I18n framework, since i do not want to mess with this atm.
+Error messages are translated through Rails I18n framework.
-E.g. if your rating model needs a custom validation on rating, it would look like this:
+E.g. your rating model needs a custom validation on rating:
+####Option A:
+Define a translation for `activerecord.errors.models.rating.attributes.rating.inclusion`

+####Option B:
+Add a translation to each config/locales/*.yml files
     en:
       activerecord:
         errors: